maxrumsey/OzStrips/docs/reference/window.md

 Displayed at the bottom of the window, the control bar displays aerodrome information and quick commands.
 ### Connection Status
 The "CONN STAT" box will change colour depending on connection status to the OzStrips server.

+A blue outline means there are other users logged on at this aerodrome.
+Hover over this box to see the Callsigns.
 ### Time
 Displays the time in UTC / Zulu time.
 ### Aerodrome Name